TwoRavens/TwoRavens/documentation/local_install.md

 - You should see ```tworavensproject.settings.local_settings```

 ### D4.
-See if Django is configured ok, initialize and run the web server
+Check Django configuration.
+Initialize and run the web server

 This command is run within the ```TwoRavens``` directory with the virtualenv activated: